 Training will carry us along the North-western coast, across Olkhon Island where the support unit will drop back to fulfil a less conspicuous role.
-Then, like baby birds being jettisoned from the nest by an over-zealous mother, you're free.
+Then, like a cunning inmate weilding a sharpened spoon, you're free.
 Hopefully you'll have picked up enough knowledge to make your way up to Severobaikalsk and the welcoming hot springs at the far North of the lake.

 We don't set a route, we just give you GPS co-ordinates of fuel drops and some particularly hazardous bits to avoid.
 Best not to get those two mixed up.

 From Severobaikalsk in the north you'll come off the Ice.
 Your road south will be along the zimnics (frozen rivers), forest trails and snowy covered dirt tracks of the Irkutsk Oblast.

 Lake Baikal in March is a positively balmy -20c.
 While this means bits of the bike, and bits of you are less likely to fall off, there are still a whole bunch of unknown factors which might well kick you in the arse like a particularly nasty case of posterior frostbite.

 The bikes - They're old and don't respond terribly well to the cold.
 That's sort of the point.
 We've improved the ignition and batteries and given them all studded tyres.
 They weren't reliable in factory condition, and age has not wearied them in this regard.

 The cold - At minus 20 a 25 mph wind will take the air temperature down to minus 35.
 At this temperature even Arctic foxes can freeze to death.

 The terrain - Parts of the ice will be sculpted by the wind and smooth as a well-oiled otter, other bits will be as cracked as your nan's elbow.
 The route up the lake will not be a straight line, this much is safe to assume.